zerotwooneone/percolator/source/Percolator.Application/README.md

 This design decision was made to avoid storing sensitive credentials in plaintext or hardcoded in the source code.
 Future work may involve abstracting this service to support other platforms (e.g., using macOS Keychain or Linux Secret Service).

-## Architectural Patterns

-### CQRS with MediatR

-This layer uses the **MediatR** library to implement the Command Query Responsibility Segregation (CQRS) pattern.
-This keeps the orchestration logic clean, decoupled, and easy to test.

--   **Commands**: Represent an intention to change the state of the system (e.g., `CreateManifestCommand`).
-They are handled by a single handler and should not return data.
--   **Queries**: Represent a request for data (e.g., `GetPeerListQuery`).
-They are handled by a single handler and must not change state.
--   **Notifications**: Represent a domain event that has occurred (e.g., `PeerDiscoveredNotification`).
-They can be handled by multiple handlers and are used to trigger side effects across different parts of the application.
-This is how the application layer responds to domain-level communication (e.g., implementing `IPeerDiscoveryHandler` to publish notifications).

-### Error Handling and Exception Prevention
+## Error Handling and Exception Prevention

 This application layer serves as a security boundary.
-It is responsible for validating data and performing sanity checks **before** passing requests to the domain layers (`Percolator.Network`, `Percolator.Cryptography`).
+It is responsible for validating data and performing sanity checks **before** passing requests to the domain layers (`Percolator.Cryptography`, `Percolator.Identity`).
 This includes enforcing rate limits on incoming requests.

 The domain layers operate on a "fail forward" policy and will throw exceptions on any data that violates their contracts.
 The application layer's primary error handling duty is to prevent these exceptions from occurring under normal conditions by rigorously validating all inputs.
 This ensures that domain-level exceptions represent true, unexpected security or logic violations, not routine validation failures.
+The per-conversation lock in `DirectSessionManager` is a key part of this strategy, preventing state corruption from concurrent requests.

 ### Session Reset Handling: Archive and Replace